 Saatva’s mattresses are manufactured in the USA, and most of the components are made in the USA as well.

 Sleep Trial / Refunds

 The Saatva comes with a 120 night sleep trial.
-If you don’t like the mattress, you can return it within those 120 days for a full refund of the cost of the mattress, and the company will come and pick up the mattress for no charge.
+If you don’t like the mattress, you can return it within those 120 days for a refund of the cost of the mattress.
+A $99 return transportation fee will be deducted from the refund.

 After your 120 night sleep trial, the Saatva comes with a 15-year non-prorated warranty.
 For the first two years of the warranty, Saatva will replace any mattress suffering from defects in workmanship and materials at no charge.
 For years 3-15, Saatva will repair and re-cover the mattress with a transportation cost of $99 each way.
 The company also offers a Fairness Replacement Option, under which they will replace the mattress at a percentage of the original purchase price depending on the year of the warranty.